-LACC is one of the most diverse campuses in the country, represented by every culture from around the world.
-The college is certified by the Department of Homeland Security to issue I-20's to non-immigrant visa students seeking to obtain an F1 visa.
+The college is certified by the Department of Homeland Security to issue I-20's to non-immigrant visa students seeking to obtain an F-1 visa.

-The Department of Homeland Security has issued an Interim Rule which requires students with B-visas to change their visa status to either a F1 or M1 non-immigrant visa prior to pursuing a course of study at the college.
+The Department of Homeland Security requires students with B-visas to change their visa status to either a F-1 or M-1 non-immigrant visa prior to pursuing a course of study at the college.